VincentTam/MichaelRumpler.github.io/_posts/2021-02-24-reorder-items-with-mr-gestures.md

 		if (dragging && draggingObject != null)
 		{

 Change the coordinates of the clone.
+Here I use `PanEventArgs.DeltaDistance` to see, how much the touch moved since the last `Panning` event.

 			x += e.DeltaDistance.X;
 			y += e.DeltaDistance.Y;
 			AbsoluteLayout.SetLayoutBounds(clone, new Rectangle(x, y, w, h));

 Check if the child under the touch coordinates changed.
+Here again I need MR.Gestures to get the coordinate of the first finger on the screen. `GetChildAt` is a helper method which I will not list here.
+You'll find it in the full source code.

 			var newIndex = GetChildAt(e.Touches[0]);
 			if (newIndex == -1)